Board of Directors

 Seattle Public Schools

 Dr. Larry Nyland was appointed by the Seattle School Board as the Interim Superintendent in August 2014 and was hired as the permanent Superintendent in January 2015.
-He leads Washington State’s largest K-12 school district, with 8,000 employees and 52,000 students.
+He leads Washington State’s largest K-12 school district, with 8,000 employees and over 52,000 students.
 Dr. Nyland retired in June 2013 after nine years as the Marysville School District Superintendent.
 He also served as Interim Superintendent for the Shoreline School District in 1997.
 Before that, he was the Chief Academic Officer and Human Resources Director for six years at Highline Public Schools, and served as Director of the Superintendent Program at Seattle Pacific University, where he also served as an adjunct professor from 1997-2013.
 He started his career as a high school teacher in Gig Harbor, spent time as a principal and Superintendent in Alaska, and then returned to Washington to become the Superintendent of the Pasco School District from 1982-1992.
 A 1966 Roosevelt High School graduate, Dr. Nyland received his Bachelor of Arts, Master’s degree and Doctorate in Education Administration from the University of Washington.
 He also served on the Dean’s Advisory Council at the UW from 2009-2011.